ArashdeepSinghMaan/Machine-Learning/Designing a Light-Weight CNN based Model  for Crop Disease Detection/readme.md

+## Project Overview

+Our lightweight model is designed to offer **on-field disease detection**, improving both accessibility and efficiency for agricultural applications.
+This model is a **neural network inspired by the MobileNetV3 architecture** and is specifically tailored for **resource-constrained environments** such as mobile and edge devices.

+### Dataset

+The dataset used for this project is the [New Plant Diseases Dataset](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset).

 ## Model Training Codes and Files(available under models folder)

 Below are the codes and trained models used for training and evaluation: